 Transplanting

 The best time to transplant a Blue Spruce is late February or early March, depending on the climate in which you live.
-You need to wait until the soil has thawed but the buds have not yet started to push.
+It would be best to wait until the soil had thawed, but the buds had not started pushing.

 A few days before moving, water the Blue Spruce with 2 gallons of water.